tapscodes/PreferrentialFLAC/README.md

 # PreferrentialFLAC
 FLAC file converter to convert them into the exact way I personally like storing them (16 bit, 44100Hz).
-Goes through fold (and subfolders of that folder) that is selected and changes all the FLAC files.
+Goes through folder (and subfolders of that folder) that is selected and changes all the FLAC files.

 ## Dependencies
 - FFmpeg [Download] (https://ffmpeg.org/)